toastdroid/toastdroid.github.io/_posts/2014-06-21-creating_reusable_custom_components/custom-views.md

 In this example, we need to make a CheckBox with the following requirements:
 * Two lines of text: a title and a description
 * The "box" itself aligns to the right side of the View
-* Tapping anywhere in the View will toggle the state of the CheckBox
+* Tapping anywhere in the View will toggle the state of the CheckBox<!--more-->

 ## Creating a layout for the CheckBox